Valcucine in Egidio Panzera's project at Bosco Verticale

 Research on materials, customization and attention to details are values that characterize every project of Egidio Panzera as in this private residence, designed by the architect at Bosco Verticale in Milan, where the wise use of materials weaves a dialogue between interior and exterior to give life to a domestic oasis in the heart of the metropolis.

-In the realization emerges all the multidisciplinary approaches of the studio, which moves between and drawing inspiration from both worlds.
+In the realization emerges all the multidisciplinary approaches of the studio, which moves between design and architecture drawing inspiration from both worlds.
 The harmony between the materials used, the play of reflections between interior and exterior, the customized solutions, and the ability to conceal what should not be manifest, give shape to an apartment sewn, like a tailor-made suit, on the personality of the client.

 The connection between interior and the natural theme of Bosco Verticale is entrusted to materials such as wood, clay, and marble, and to colors that recall the trees that can be seen from the windows.

 Among all of them stands out the Forest marble chosen to cover the wall that crosses the apartment longitudinally and connects the living room with the other rooms of the house, hiding the accesses.
-This particular Indian marble is a natural work of , born from the sedimentation of forests covered by floods, so that inside you can find leaves and branches.
+This particular Indian marble is a natural work of art, born from the sedimentation of forests covered by floods, so that inside you can find leaves and branches.

 As the trees characterize the shell of the skyscraper designed by Stefano Boeri Architetti, so also the fossil branches and leaves trapped in the Forest marble become the protagonists of the interior project, thanks to a process of brushing off the surface aimed at highlighting the hard parts.